lavalink-devs/Lavalink/IMPLEMENTATION.md

 Lavalink supports searching via YouTube, YouTube Music, and Soundcloud.
 To search, you must prefix your identifier with `ytsearch:`, `ytmsearch:` or `scsearch:` respectively.

-When a search prefix is used, the returned `loadType` will be `SEARCH_RESULT`.
+When a search prefix is used, the returned `loadType` will be `search`.
 Note that disabling the respective source managers renders these search prefixes useless.
 Plugins may also implement prefixes to allow for more search engines to be utilised.

 ---